The Himalayas: Trek the Annapurna Circuit

 If you're looking to go trekking in one of the most beautiful places in the world, the Annapurna region is it!
-This region is very popular among hikers and mountain climbers alike as it is really "the ceiling of the world" complete with some totally unmatched views!
+This region is very popular among hikers and mountain climbers alike as it's considered "the ceiling of the world" complete with some totally unmatched views!

 If you're going to be hiking Annapurna's famous trails, chances are you'll start out in Pokhara, a beautiful city nestled in the foothills of these great mountains.